Hebden, North Yorkshire: History

 The hoard is now on display at the Craven Museum & Gallery.
 An Iron Age or Romano-British settlement has been tentatively identified on the banks of Gate Up Gill on the moors to the north-west of the village.

 Place names such as Scale Haw indicate the Norse left their influence.
 There is no documentary record of the area until a mention in the Domesday Book of 1086, in which the settlement was referred to as Hebedene held by Osbern d'Arques, of Thorpe Arch.
 At the time of the Conquest the land was held by Dreng, which is a Nordic name.

+Hebden Manor was owned by the Tempest family from the middle of the fifteenth century, but it wasn't seen as an integral part of their estates, being regularly mortgaged.
+Finally, in 1589 it was purchased by three individual, who claimed a share of the manorial rights according to the value of their purchase, and in doing so becoming what was to be known as "Trust Lords".
+For the next two hundred years or so, the share of manorial rights was tightly bound to the value of the freehold held, and as ownership changed so the Trust Lords changed.
+In the middle of the nineteenth century the Trust Lords benefited considerably from the mineral rights and the enclosures of the manorial waste.
+Until the end of the nineteenth century much of Hebden was owned by absentee landlords.